Pereira-Luc/pdate-Uni.lu-HPC-Software-Set/README.md

 2. Follow the on-screen prompts to specify the desired version of modules that have multiple versions available.
    For our purposes you can choose each version arbitrarily.

-3. Once the search is complete, the results will be saved to the output file `module_search_results_foss.txt`.
+3. Once the search is complete, the results will be saved to the output file `module_search_results_intel.txt`.

 4. Run the slurm creation script using the following command:
 ```